-Roaming is when your phone uses cellular data to access the Internet using a different network than your carrier.
-Depending on your carrier plan this setting may or may not be included with your plan.
+International roaming is when your phone uses cellular data to access the Internet using a different cellular network than your carrier.
+Depending on your network carrier plan this setting may or may not be included with your international data plan.
 If it’s not, and you’re traveling overseas, you could incur some very large fees for international communication like SMS messaging and video calls.

-Even if you aren’t actually using your phone to make calls or send SMS messages, many apps use data in the background without you realizing it.
+Even if you aren’t actually using your phone to make calls or texting internationally, many apps use data in the background without you realizing it.

 To avoid charges from roaming, you have a few settings on your phone depending on your needs: